Machine Learning

 Comparing Algorithms (Lee, University of Idaho)

-This markdown file contains information on how to perform many different machine learning algorithms and all of their components in R and Python.
-In each section you are able to toggle back and forth between the code and output you desire to view.
+This markdown file contains information on how to perform many different machine learning algorithms and all of their components in Python as well as R. In each section you are able to toggle back and forth between the code and output you desire to view.

-The libraries for R and Python will be loaded as we go throughout the code.
+The libraries for Python and R will be loaded as we go throughout the code.